-In light of the high demand from our students about careers in sustainability, and from our stakeholders’ interest in student research, we will be launching the Wharton IGEL Research Internship Program this academic term.
-We have had successful interns in the recent past at FMC Corporation, Stroud Water Research Center and many others.
-If your company or organization is interested in participating in this program, please contact us.
+In light of the high demand from our students about careers in sustainability, and from our stakeholders’ interest in student research, we will be compiling opportunities related to environment and sustainability here.

 Here are some of our students’ experiences:

 FMC Corporation Internship Experience: As Sustainability Analyst Intern at FMC Corporation, I was responsible for benchmarking, researching and developing a strategy for FMC for external assurance on the company’s Sustainability Report.
 As sustainability reporting matures, report assurance ensures validity and trustworthiness for stakeholders, while providing improved data management systems and reduced risk for companies.
 I provided recommendations for FMC’s approach to external assurance, including gap analysis strategy, scope, assurance provider selection, and use of internal audit.
 I coordinated and led meetings with leading accounting firms to discuss assurance trends and possible approaches.
 Additionally, I researched and reported on best practices for an external stakeholder advisory council for sustainability, and also worked on the formalization and update of SOPs for quarterly data collection.
 My experience was unique and invaluable in that I was personally fully responsible for developing the assurance strategy, with support and guidance from FMC’s experienced sustainability team.
 I was able to utilize my research and coursework in the Master of Environmental Studies program and Wharton to bring current research and thought leadership to the development of a new project at FMC.